Goraf/html-and-css-is-hard/README.md

    > Connecting a stylesheet, styling HTML elements with all sorts of CSS properties, selecting different elements, and reusing styles across multiple web pages.

 4. CSS box model
    > Block boxes, inline boxes, padding, borders, margins, dimensions, and an introduction to how beautiful websites are built up with boxes.

+5. CSS selectors
+   > Class selectors, descendant selectors, more useful \<div>’s, styling links with pseudo-classes, and why ID selectors are a bad idea.